Decoder Dependence in Surface-Code Threshold Estimation under Digitized Hybrid Continuous-Variable and Discrete Noise: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper asked whether decoder choice materially changes surface-code threshold estimation when the noise model moves from a conventional Pauli setting to a hybrid continuous-variable/discrete regime.
-The answer is yes, with regime-specific details.
-In the Pauli baseline, decoder choice clearly matters: MWPM produces lower logical error rates than Union-Find across the full sampled sweep and yields a substantially more stable threshold summary.
-In the hybrid experiments, decoder dependence is also visible: Union-Find degrades relative to MWPM at fixed and larger distances, while trained neural-guided MWPM remains close to MWPM in LER summaries but exhibits non-negligible decoder-failure rates at the highest-noise points.
-Taken together, these results show that decoder dependence is real across both regimes, and that robust threshold interpretation requires both curve metrics and decoder diagnostics.
+This study compares surface-code decoders under Pauli-reference and digitized hybrid continuous-variable/discrete noise within one LiDMaS+ workflow.
+The matching-style backend produces lower LER than Union-Find in the Pauli-reference mode and yields a stable threshold summary under the sampled protocol.
+In the hybrid mode, Union-Find degrades at fixed and larger distances.
+Neural-guided matching remains close to unguided matching at moderate noise but exhibits decoder-failure diagnostics at the largest sampled noise values.

-The broader implication is methodological.
-Threshold values should not be treated as decoder-free properties of a code and noise model alone.
-They are outputs of an inference pipeline whose behavior depends on the decoding backend, the sweep window, the estimator, and the statistical budget allocated near the transition region.
-LiDMaS+ is useful in this context because it makes those ingredients comparable within one controlled workflow.
+Threshold values are outputs of an inference pipeline, not decoder-free properties of a code and noise model alone.
+They depend on the decoding backend, sweep window, estimator, and statistical budget near the transition region.
+LiDMaS+ makes these choices comparable within one workflow.

-The next experimental step is clear.
-The hybrid analysis should be repeated with a finer low-$\sigma$ grid, additional trial concentration near the apparent transition region, and at least one higher code distance.
-Beyond that, future work should broaden the decoder set, introduce stronger learned weighting models only when they are scientifically validated, and revisit the hybrid scaling analysis under tighter uncertainty control.
-Those extensions would convert the present paper from a careful first decoder-comparison study in the hybrid regime into a stronger threshold-estimation benchmark with more decisive asymptotic claims.